Start adding items to your reading lists:or

 This item has been saved to your reading list.

-Fast Company magazine recognized Mike as one of the 100 most creative business leaders in the world in 2016.
+Fast Company recognized Mike as one of the 100 most creative people in business in 2016.

-Mike was a faculty member of the Columbia Business School executive education team ranked #1 in the world by The Financial Times.
+Prior to joining PwC, Mike was a faculty member of the Columbia Business School executive education team that was ranked by the Financial Times as #1 in the world.

-Mike resides in New York, where he and his wife Dana are raising four children and a yellow lab.
-He is a runner and is active in his community.
-He was educated at Columbia University where he received three master’s degrees and a Ph.D.
+Mike lives in New York, with his wife, Dana, their four children and a yellow lab.
+He is an avid runner and is active in his community.
+Mike was educated at University of Wisconsin-Milwaukee and Columbia University where he earned master’s degrees and a Ph.D.